 If you are interested in customer relationship management, you might also want to read more about customer relationship marketing, a sales approach focused on building a long-term, two-way relationship with customers.

-Best customer collaboration software
+Best customer collaboration platforms & software

 Hubspot CRM is an effective tool to improve customer collaboration.
 You can track customer interactions automatically – across every channel, and you get a universal inbox to view, assign, manage, and reply to every omnichannel customer conversation from one place.
 You also get reports that help you analyze customer behavior.